 Adapted (with permission of the author) from Mad Hungry by: Lucinda Scala Quinn

-This simple and basic pancake recipe puts boxed pancake mixes (blech!) to shame.
+This simple and basic old-fashioned banana pancakes recipe puts boxed pancake mixes (blech!) to shame.
+Just put everything together and mix!
 Lucinda Scala Quinn’s basic old-fashioned pancake recipe results in delicious, slightly thick pancakes, that require little to no effort to make.

 1½ cups all-purpose flour